A PushMetrics agent at the center, surrounded by the things it can do: SQL, charts, email, Slack, Tableau and memory

 Replay a past one

 Re-run an old conversation in safe mode.
-The agent goes through the steps without sending real emails or making real changes.
+The agent walks through the steps without actually sending the email or posting to Slack.

 Stays inside the lines

-Agents are powerful, so PushMetrics gives you a few ways to keep them under control.
+Agents are powerful, which is why PushMetrics gives you a few knobs to keep them in check.

 Per-tool permissions

-Every message, every tool call, every result is saved with the conversation.
+Every message, tool call, and result lives with the conversation.
+Nothing happens off the record.

 Getting started